-Notice from the pictures above there is a correct and incorrect orientation for the towers at the connection point.
+Notice from the pictures below there is a correct and incorrect orientation for the towers at the connection point.
 The picture on the left shows an incorrect connection alignment, where the lattice work is oriented the same direction on each side of the connection.
 In the picture on the right, you can see the proper alignment, where the lattice work is oriented in the opposite direction on each side of the connection.
-It is recommended to start assembly of the tower at the base section to make it easier to keep the sections properly oriented.
-It may be noted that the orientation of each section is a cosmetic issue, and does not affect the tower's strength.
+It should be noted that the orientation of each section is a cosmetic issue, and does not affect the tower's strength.